GoogleCloudPlatform/marketplace-k8s-app-tools/docs/billing-integration.md

 ### Agent Deployment and Configuration

 The following excerpts include the metering agent as a sidecar along with some application container.
 The agent's configuration is included as a ConfigMap value.
 When deployed as a sidecar, the agent's configuration can be parameterized through the use of environment variables, which is the mechanism used for passing values from the reporting secret.

+**Note:** the following example also uses `$`-prefixed variables for schema-sourced parameters, such as `$name`, similar to the [Wordpress example](https://github.com/GoogleCloudPlatform/marketplace-k8s-app-example/blob/master/wordpress/manifest/manifests.yaml.template).
+Variables not specified in the schema are not replaced, which includes the variables referenced in the agent config.
+If using Helm, `$name` would instead look something like `{{ .name }}`, but `$AGENT_ENCODED_KEY` would remain the same.

 Kubernetes manifest excerpt:
 ```yaml